We have a number of strategies for fixing problems with peak shape for phosphorylated compounds:

 - Ensure the column is not overloaded.
-We recommend an injection volume of 1 µL or less with ANP methods.
+We recommend an injection volume of 1 µL or less with aqueous normal pase ANP methods.

-• Use 5–10 microM EDTA in the mobile phase and sample diluent.
+- Use 5–10 microM EDTA or medronic acid in the mobile phase and sample diluent.
 This will help chelate metals that cause problems for phosphates.

 - Try adding 0.01% ammonia to the sample diluent.

 - Try using a Cogent, metal free, coated stainless steel column.